Finding your way around: Chelsea Flower Show tips

 Wondering about the Chelsea Flower Show dress code?
 If you're having troubling deciding what to wear, Chelsea Flower Show clothes tend to be on the smart side: for women, summer dresses (especially floral prints), tailored trousers and smart jackets are ideal.
 If possible veer away from towering heels, as you will be on your feet all day (even if a cupcake and a glass of champagne or a 3-course lunch punctuate the day).
 Men tend to opt for light trousers, shirts and jackets (comfortable shoes again a must).

-The weather this year looks set to be scorching (a rare Chelsea Flower Show treat) so we'd recommend a wide-brimmed sun-hat and sunnies for the ladies and gentleman, opt for the lightest of summer jackets.
+The weather this year looks set to be lovely (a rare Chelsea Flower Show treat) so we'd recommend a wide-brimmed sun-hat and sunglasses for the ladies.
+Gentlemen, opt for the lightest of summer jackets.

 Chelsea Flower Show food and drink: where to eat?

 With plenty of places to eat, the Chelsea Flower Show doesn't limit your gastronomical options.
-Bring a picnic and immerse yourself in the great outdoors at the Band Stand, a special area for dedicated al-fresco diners, or if you've come to spoil yourself, why not while away the afternoon in the bespoke-built Drawing Room by the Dorchester?
-Head pastry-chef David Girard has created a floral-inspired extravaganza especially for the occasion — the raisin scones, topped with cream, strawberries and edible flowers are mouth-wateringly delicious.
-Although the Drawing Room is fully booked, there is space for walk-ins.
-So do give it a go.
+Bring a picnic and enjoy the great outdoors at the Band Stand, a special area for dedicated al-fresco diners, or pick up a light bite at many of the artisan food trucks on site.
+If you want to up the ante, while away the afternoon in the Dorchester's bespoke-built Drawing Room pop-up.
+Head pastry-chef David Girard has created a floral-inspired extravaganza especially for the occasion — the mini raisin scones, topped with cream, strawberries and edible flowers are the best we've ever tasted.
+The Dorchester's designer florist Philip Hammond has also created a spectacular floral installation, flanking the Dorchester's entrance.
+The Drawing Room is now fully booked for tea, but they do accommodate walk-ins, so it's worth a try.